Eboreg/twitterhal/README.md

 `INCLUDE_MENTIONS`: if `True`, TwitterHAL will include _all_ mentions in its replies.
 That is, not only the @handle of the user who wrote to it, but also every user they mentioned in their tweet.
 Perhaps you should use this carefully.
 Anyway, the default is `False`.

-`BANNED_USERS`: We will never respond to, or mention, these users.
+`BANNED_USERS`: List of Twitter usernames (handles), without leading "@".
+We will never respond to, or mention, these users.
 Useful if you, for example, run two bots and don't want them to get stuck in an eternal loop responding to each other.
-(Perhaps, someday, I will figure out a clever way to detect such loops automatically.) *NB: Don't include the "@"!*
+(Perhaps, someday, I will figure out a clever way to detect such loops automatically.)

 `MEGAHAL_API["banwords"]`: you may want to set this if your bot will not be speaking English.
 Pro tip: search for a list of the ~300 most commonly used words in your language, and use those.

 ## Extending

+### Persistent storage

 You may extend TwitterHAL's database by subclassing `TwitterHAL` and adding `models.DatabaseItem` definitions to its `init_db()` method.
 Maybe you want to feed the MegaHAL brain by regularily fetching top tweets for trending topics, and need to keep track of those?
 I know I do.